-The basic rule of plant growth and fertilisation is 'what you take out has to be replaced'.
-Heavy cropping plots (eg vegetables) and container plants will take NPK nutrients from the soil/SF60.
-It does appear SF60 helps microbes pull more NPK from the soil, but you may still have to replenish ie add NPKs (organic or inorganic) at some stage.
+To maintain soil fertility, you either need to recycle nutrients or you need to replace nutrients taken away in vegetables and crops.
+Heavy cropping plots (eg vegetables) and container plants will take NPK nutrients from the soil and SF60.
+Once fully depleted, you will have to replenish ie add NPKs nutrients back to the soil.